rmanalan/heroku-directory-index/README.md

 here adds a few more embelishments such as a modified template and support for etags for browser caching.

-To see an example of this app running, go to http://protoman.heroku.com
+You can see a sample of this app [here](http://protoman.heroku.com).